Ph1so/Diabetes-Prediction/README.md

 To run this project locally, follow these steps:

-1. Clone this repository to your local machine.
+1. Open this [link](https://colab.research.google.com/drive/1uxlIOe84Ee3Gsnt6JozsDPD3xCu93eSo?usp=sharing) to access the Google Colab file and make a copy
-2. Download necessary files
+2. Download dataset files from this repository
-3. Run Diabetes_Prediction.ipynb script to preprocess the data, train the model, and make predictions.
+3. Run the Google Colab to preprocess the data, train the model, make predictions, and save the model.

 # Technologies Used